Esteban Lazo Hernández: Career

 Lazo joined the Rebel Youth Association upon its foundation and led it in his area.
 He joined the National Revolutionary Militia in 1961, and the Communist Party of Cuba (PCC) in 1963.
 He was a literacy teacher as part of the Cuban literacy campaign.

 In 1964, Lazo became a member of the PCC Municipal Committee in Jovellanos.
 He was an organiser from until 1966, when he was selected to attend the Ñico López Higher Party School.
 He completed the program in 1967, and was appointed First Secretary of the Municipal PCC in San Pedro de Mayabón.
 He was promoted to organiser of the Regional Party Bureau in Colón, Cuba, in 1969, and later promoted to First Secretary of the PCC in Colón Province.

 Lazo was moved to the provincial bureau in Matanzas Province in 1971, where he became a member of the provincial party bureau in 1979.
 He became Second Secretary of the provincial party committee in 1980, and then First Secretary in 1981.
 He was First Secretary of the party in Santiago de Cuba Province from 1986 to 1994, when he was made First Secretary of the party in Havana.

 Lazo joined the Central Committee of the Communist Party of Cuba in 1980.
 Lazo was elected to he Secretariat of the Communist Party of Cuba when it was formed in 2006.
 At the 5th Congress of the Communist Party of Cuba he was the fourth highest ranking member, only behind Castro, Raúl Castro, and José Ramón Machado Ventura.

 In the 1981 election Lazo received a seat in the National Assembly of People's Power and retains it to this day.
 He was elected as president of the assembly in 2013.
-In the Council of State he was vice president form 1992 to 2013, and president since 2019.
+In the Council of State he was vice president from 1992 to 2013, and president since 2019.